 Measurement Component

-We will be describing how to build the number_gen_readout
+We will describe how to build the number_gen_readout

 hardware component.